IBMDeveloperMEA/Build-your-AI-Chatbot-with-Zero-Coding/README.md

-# Build your AI Chatbot with Zero Coding
+# Build your AI infused Banking Chatbot using new Watson Assistant UI

 In this workshop, we are going to create a  customer service Assistant for a bank.
 We are looking to automate some of the top questions that are reaching our agents via support chat on our site,in this scenario - people trying to transfer money to friends or family.